robinovitch61/the-leo-zone/content/posts/pager/index.md

 emulator that has its own set of keyboard bindings for search and scrollback.

-But most often for text spanning multiple terminal view heights, programs that are about to show many lines of text first ask "is the `PAGER` environment variable set?
+But most often for text spanning multiple terminal view heights, programs that are about to show many lines of text first ask themselves: "is the `PAGER` environment variable set?
 If so, I'll use that to display the text instead."
-The `PAGER` environment variable points to a program that expects either piped input `<lots of text output> | PAGER` or a file argument `PAGER myfile.txt`.
+The `PAGER` environment variable points to a program that expects either piped input `<lots of text output> | $PAGER` or a file argument `$PAGER myfile.txt`.

 TODO: aside about how programs use PAGER, piping etc.

 Most developer machines use [`less`][less] as the default pager.
-If you wanted everything to be dumped to your terminal directly, you could export your `PAGER` environment variable to `cat`.
+If you wanted everything to be dumped to your terminal directly, you could set your `PAGER` environment variable to `cat`.
 Other options include [bat], [most], and [delta].
 There are special paging environment variables as well, for example, setting [`GIT_PAGER`][gitpager] specifically for git output, or [`BAT_PAGER`][batpager] for paging within `bat` after it performs syntax highlighting.